top of page

 Joseph Jeffers - Chair

 Joseph Jeffers is the CEO of Advice Support Knowledge Information (ASKI), a registered charity dedicated to providing essential services to older adults in Croydon, Sutton, and Southwark.
-Under his leadership, ASKI was honoured with the King's Award for Voluntary Service in 2024, recognizing the organization's commitment to enhancing the lives of the community it serves.
+Under his leadership, ASKI was honoured with the King's Award for Voluntary Service in 2024, recognizing the organisation's commitment to enhancing the lives of the community it serves.

 With over 35 years of experience in management within the voluntary sector, Joseph is a passionate advocate for societal change.
 His diverse background includes a former career in dance, which has significantly influenced his current work.
 He is developing an innovative practice called "Gathering," which aims to unite people through dance, music, and food to foster meaningful change and connection.